-- -Measurement always targets specific software attribute or concept: +Examples: complexity, cohesion, coupling, size, time, effort, maintainability etc. - -In software measurement studies, a distinction is made between internal and external attributes: - Hoternal attributes: are those which can be measured purely in terms of the product, process, or project itself.
-Examples: size for product and elapsed time for process. - External attributes: are those which can only be measured with respect to how the product, process, or project relates to other entities in its environment.
-Examples: reliability for product and productivity for project (e.g., people).

--Software Managers and Users would like to measure and predict external attributes.

-÷External attributes are easy to interpret but hard to measure directly, while internal attributes are hard to interpret but relatively easy to collect directly.
+- -Measurement always targets specific software attribute or concept: - •Examples: complexity, cohesion, coupling, size, length, time, effort, maintainability etc. - -In software measurement, a distinction is made between internal and external attributes: - •Internal attributes: are those which can be measured purely in terms of the product, process, or resource itself.
+Example: size for product and elapsed time for process. - External attributes: are those which can only be measured with respect to how the product, process, or resource relates to other entities in its environment.
+Example: reliability for product and productivity for resource (e.g. people). - -Software Managers and Users would like to measure and predict external attributes. - •External attributes are easy to interpret but hard to measure directly, while internal attributes are hard to interpret but easy to collect directly.